rtCamp/Frappe-Manager/docs/guides/ssl.md

 This runs at 3 am every day.
 FM skips benches that don't need renewal, so running it daily is safe.

 !!! warning "Certificate lifetime is shrinking"
-    Starting March 2026 Let's Encrypt began issuing certificates with a maximum validity of **200 days**, with a target of **45 days** by early 2028.
+    Under the CA/Browser Forum schedule adopted in 2025, maximum certificate validity drops to **200 days** for certificates issued from March 2026, **100 days** from March 2027, and **47 days** from March 2029.
 Automated renewal is no longer optional — manual renewal will become impractical.
 Set up the cron job now.

 ---